sajidsarker/neolinearalgebra/README.md

 ## 6. Documentation

 Docstrings highlight the behaviour of class attributes and class methods within files in this repository.
+A comprehensive reference on class attributes and methods are present in the *./Documentation* folder.

-For more detailed information, you may consult my [blog post](https://sajidsarker.github.io/) for a reproduction of documentation on package functionality.
+For information on the motivation behind this project, you may consult my [blog post](https://sajidsarker.github.io/) for an overview.

 [...]